 In this connection, our investment strategy includes the following restrictions:

 Individual investors can have a significant positive impact on sustainable developments – but only if they make use of their strength.
 AXA takes its investment responsibility seriously and participates in the sustainability dialogue.

 We exercise our voting rights in the general and shareholder meetings of companies and make our voting behavior public.

-As a member of Swiss Sustainable Finance (SSF), AXA Switzerland participates as a network partner in the development of Switzerland into the leading financial center for sustainable services.
+A member of Swiss Sustainable Finance (SSF), AXA Switzerland participates as a network partner in the development of Switzerland into the leading financial center for sustainable services.

-AXA has been a member of international initiatives for many years:
+AXA is a member of international initiatives: